Brasstown, North Carolina

 Brasstown is an unincorporated community located mostly within Clay County, North Carolina, United States, though roughly one third of Brasstown is within the adjacent Cherokee County.
+Brasstown Creek travels through the community and separates the two counties.

-Etymology
+Etymology and history

 The name, "Brasstown," was given to several historic towns in the Cherokee region, including this one.
 The name resulted from confusion in translating the Cherokee name, "Itse'yĭ" (meaning 'New Green Place' or 'Place of Fresh Green') with "Ûňtsaiyĭ" (meaning "brass").